ZboraCZ/Electronic-Vignette-Evidence-frontend/README.md

 # Electronic Vignette Evidence frontend

-### This is Software Engineering II schools subject project that aims to provide a simple frontend to basic electronic vignettes management.
+#### This is Software Engineering II schools subject project that aims to provide a simple frontend to basic electronic vignettes management.
-### Frontend part can be found [here](https://github.com/ZboraCZ/Electronic-Vignette-Evidence-backend).
+#### Backend part can be found [here](https://github.com/ZboraCZ/Electronic-Vignette-Evidence-backend).

 ## This project runs on Node.js `npm` package manager.
 You can download and install Node.js with npm from [here](https://www.npmjs.com/get-npm).